waddlaw/AutoBench/Readme.md

 # An AutoBench Primer

-Anyone who has read the system's introductory paper "AutoBench: comparing the time performance of Haskell programs" is advised to skip straight to the quick start guide.
+Anyone who has read the system's introductory paper "AutoBench: Comparing the Time Performance of Haskell Programs" is advised to skip straight to the quick start guide.
 This primer should suffice for anyone else who wants a quick summary of the system.

 Suppose we are given two Haskell programs that reverse lists of integers: